Pose And Joint-Aware Action Recognition: Related Works

-Most related to our method, \citet{choutas2018potion} proposed to represent the pose evolution in a compact representation and used it in a deep framework to obtain improvements for action recognition in real world videos. \citeauthor{yan2019pa3d} improved upon this by using Part Affinity Fields \cite{Cao2017RealtimeM2} and visual features from the pose extraction pipeline along with a temporal pooling module.
-In contrast, we do not make use of these features and work on joint heat-maps alone which is a common representation used in all pose extractors and show improvements without using extra modalities.
+Most related to our method, \cite{choutas2018potion} proposed to represent the pose evolution as a compact representation and used it in a deep framework to obtain improvements for action recognition in real-world videos. \cite{yan2019pa3d} improved upon this by using Part Affinity Fields \cite{Cao2017RealtimeM2} and visual features from the pose extraction pipeline along with a temporal pooling module.
+In contrast, we do not use these features and work on joint heatmaps alone, which is a common representation used in all pose extractors and shows improvements without using extra modalities.
 STAR-Net \cite{McNallyWM19}, re-projects pose-estimation features in space and time to build an end-to-end system for action recognition.
 While they use clips, we work with the entire video.
 Further, in addition to demonstrating better results, our approach is modular and can work with any pose estimation model.
 DynaMotion \cite{asghari2020dynamic} proposed using a dynamics-based encoder which encodes input sequences using a structured dictionary.
 Similar to \cite{choutas2018potion}, they reason on all joints together.
 By extracting motion information from each joint independently before performing inter-joint reasoning helps our model extract richer motion representation which leads to superior results.
 This way of modeling also naturally allows us to use additional supervision on joint motion representations which leads to additional gains.

 Another line of work exploits the skeletal structure of humans to classify activities \cite{vemulapalli2014human,wei3d,song2017end,yan2018spatial,shi2019two}.
-Accurate 3D poses can be obtained using depth cameras but it is not viable in general settings and obtaining 3D pose from videos is still a very difficult problem.
+Accurate 3D poses can be obtained using depth cameras, but it is not viable in general settings and obtaining 3D pose from unconstrained videos is still a very difficult problem.
 Hence we do not focus on these approaches in our work.